rwblokzijl/Msc-thesis-EuroToken/thesis.md

 and smart-contracts this could usher in a whole new wave of innovation.

 # Conclusion

+We present what we believe to be the first digital Euro deployment with real money, offline peer-to-peer transfers with the potential for full disaster-proofing, and a real-time connectivity to the existing IBAN-based banking system, while being guaranteed by the central bank.

 Baring a natural disaster that wipes out the human race, the future of money will be digital.
 With commerce and banking moving online, a new modern payment